gurundoro/ttp_challenge/README.md

   * Dispaly red if less than yesterdays close
   * Display grey when the current price is equal to yesterdays close
-  * Display green when the current price is greater than the yesterdays close (Instructions requested todays open instead of yesterdays close but could not find a free api to provide days open prices)
+  * Display green when the current price is greater than the yesterdays close (Instructions requested todays open instead of yesterdays close but could not find a free api to provide todays opening prices)

 ## Project Screen Shots